 The three images above relate to a 51 year old with classic JDD who was told that he had “two herniated discs.”
 The treatment primary treatment offered was a 2 level anterior interbody fusion with BAK cages.
 The patient did not improve and wasn’t informed that being a one pack/ day smoker was compounding his problem.

 The most common reason for a genomic spine disease patient to require surgery is nerve compression secondary to a disc herniation or spinal stenosis such as lateral spinal stenosis.
 In JDD patients the nature of the pathology being encountered by a surgeon is typically different from that which surgeons expect to encounter with a simple discectomy.
 In JDD patients the pathologic processes is chronic in nature and gradually progressive.
-Disc herniations are typically “hard” rather than being “soft” and associated with osteophytes reflecting the chronic segmental dysfunction.
+Disc herniations can be “hard” rather than being “soft” and associated with osteophytes reflecting the presence of chronic segmental dysfunction.
 It may take only a miniscule progression in the pathologic process for the patient to become symptomatic.
 This represents a circumstance more akin to the “straw that breaks the camel’s back” than the more normal surgical situation.
 Failure to accurately diagnose these conditions, with appropriate imaging studies, prior to surgery may lead to a succession of surgeries culminating in a “failed back surgery syndrome.”
 The JDD patient is at high risk to becoming an unwilling participant on what has been termed the “surgical merry-go-round” of ill-advised operative procedures.
 As the following case illustrates that some patients do require repeat surgery.
 The difference is that repeat surgery may be necessary.
 It is important for patients to be aware of the fact that other, more rational surgical options may be open to them.